 The Breakdown to Knowing it all

-He said knowledge is being split in two parts- Apara and Para.
+He said knowledge is being split into two parts- Apara and Para.

-This is the one that requires selective learnings.
+This is the one that requires selective learning.
 Topics can be learnt one after the other.

 The tip is here —> It’s not advisable to run after every para.
 Just learn enough to make a good living and be extraordinary.

-But what if learning everything is what it takes to becoming extraordinary…
+But what if learning everything is what it takes to become extraordinary…

 So David Searson, in an article, sums it up to

 It’s not information overload.
 It’s filter failure.” – Clay Shirky